franzinc/sftp/README.md

 password.
 This is not recommended since the password will be clear-text in your code!

-;; example:

     ;; run this once, with your login name:
     (net.sftp.client::setup-defaults "<username>")

     ;; setup-defaults is provided as a convenience for testing and ;; demonstration purposes and should be replaced with your own default ;; setup function in your application

     ;; next define a test callback function to pass to map-over-sftp-directory:

     (defun mapdir-test-fn1 (remote-pathname file-size file-mod-time &optional stream) (print (list remote-pathname file-size file-mod-time stream)))

     ;; execute this code at a lisp prompt replacing "gemini" with your ;; server name:

     (net.sftp.client:map-over-sftp-directory
      #'mapdir-test-fn1 "<remote-host>" "."
      :include-directories t :pass-connection-stream t)

     ;; it should print a number of lists:
     ;; ("/home/username/test" 534 3494044800 #<terminal-simple-stream  fd 9/8 @ #x101103a92>)

     ;; this is the printed representation of the arguments your callback ;; function recieves:
     ;; 1) remote-pathname (a string)
-;; 2) file-size-bytes (an integer number of bytes)
-;; 3) file-modification-date (a lisp universal time
-;; representing modification time to the granularity provided by psftp.)
+    ;; 2) file-size-bytes (an integer number of bytes) ;; 3) file-modification-date (a lisp universal time ;; representing modification time to the granularity provided by psftp.)
     ;; when you :include-directories t, you might get `nil' for the file size, ;; this means the remote-pathname is a directory

 Notes
 -----